 As we continue rafting down the river, we will enter tropical vegetation.
 Sun Koshi becomes narrower, and we will be passing through a region referred as “Jungle Corridor” which is full of continuous rapids.
 As we move ahead, we come across a series of waterfalls – un-spoilt and serene.
 This day’s camp will be near to Waterfall by the side of Sun Koshi.

 The waters of Sun Koshi are calmer now.
 We can relax as we pass through smaller waves.
-However, on the way, we will come across two exciting rapids – Big Dipper (Class IV) followed by Black hole (Class III).
+However, on the way, we will come across two exciting rapids – Big Dipper and Black hole (Class III).
 Soon, Arun and Tamor mix with Sun Koshi at Tribeni (which means confluence of three rivers in Nepali).
 A total of seven rivers have now joined Sun Koshi and it is now called Sapta (which in Nepali means seven) Koshi.
 Our camp at that day will be at Tribeni.

 After breakfast, we will raft for some time until we reach the famous Baraha temple.
 We will spend some time sightseeing, then we will paddle to Chatara – our final put out point.
 We will have our lunch at a local restaurant.
 From Chatara, we will take a private bus and drive for about 14 to 15 hours to reach Kathmandu.
 We will stop our bus on the way for dinner at a Nepali restaurant.
 You can choose to stop at Chitwan National Park to enjoy the wildlife.
 There is one more option, you may go to Biratnagar from Chatara and then fly to Kathmandu.
 If you want to do so, please mention it during the time of your trip booking.